freeskylier/lier/Fallback-Proxy-Load-Balancing.md

 6. In the Lantern client, if the client is told to use a different fallback proxy than the one currently in use, switch to the new fallback proxy and save this in .lantern for future startups

-(aranhoide: you need to pass the certs to authenticate into those proxies too.
-Also, we need a way to 'forget' proxies; I imagine the client will keep using the old ones in addition to the new ones unless we do something about it.)
+(aranhoide: ~~you need to pass the certs to authenticate into those proxies too.~~ Also, we need a way to 'forget' proxies; I imagine the client will keep using the old ones in addition to the new ones unless we do something about it.)

 (oxtoacart: how desirable/easy would it be to use the existing fallback's cert when spinning up the new one?)
+(aranhoide: nevermind; we're using the same cert for all proxies.)